 Enabling this option also enables the display of signal dimensions at model load time and as you edit the model.
 For more information, see Display Signal Attributes at Model Load Time.

 The Simulink Editor by default graphically indicates signals that must resolve to signal objects.
 For any labeled signal whose Signal name must resolve to signal object property is enabled, a signal resolution icon appears to the left of the signal name.
 The icon looks like this:

 A signal resolution icon indicates only that a signal's Signal name must resolve to signal object property is enabled.
 The icon does not indicate whether the signal is actually resolved, and does not appear on a signal that is implicitly resolved without its Signal name must resolve to signal object property being enabled.

-Where multiple labels exist, each label displays a signal resolution
+Where multiple labels exist, each label displays a signal resolution icon.

-x2 must resolve to a signal object, so a
+x2 must resolve to a signal object, so a signal

 To suppress the display of signal resolution icons, in the model window deselect Display > Signals & Ports > Signal to Object Resolution Indicator, which is selected by default.
 To restore signal resolution icons, reselect Signal to Object Resolution Indicator.
 Individual signals cannot be set to show or hide signal resolution indicators independently of the setting for the whole model.
 For additional information, see: